 With Binance, it’s possible to buy Polkadot (DOT) at the real exchange rate without paying high trading fees (max 0.1%).
 Just deposit GBP with a UK bank transfer, wait an hour or two, and then you can buy any supported cryptocurrency on this exchange.

-You can’t currently buy Polkadot (DOT) directly with GBP on Binance.
-This means you’ll have to:
+And beginning 26th February 2021, you’re able to buy Polkadot (DOT) directly with GBP on Binance.

 Binance also allows you to buy cryptocurrencies like Polkadot (DOT) with a debit or credit card.
-Even though this is quicker and more convenient to buy cryptocurrency with a debit card, I wouldn’t make a habit of it.
+Even though this makes it quicker and more convenient to buy cryptocurrencies with a debit card, I wouldn’t make a habit of it.
 With Binance, you’ll normally pay 1.8%+ in fees if you use a debit or credit card to deposit GBP.

 #2.
 Kraken [Cryptocurrency Exchange]